 What is the timeline to establish the Holt Micro-Forest?

 Which other organisations are you working with on this initiative?

-So far, we are working with Transport Canberra and City Services, Canberra Region Community Services, Ginninderra Catchment Group, Orienteering ACT, The Climate Factory and TreeCreate.
+Which other organisations are you working with on this initiative?
+So far, we are working with Transport Canberra and City Services, Canberra Region Community Services, Ginninderra Catchment Group, The Climate Factory, TreeCreate and Thunderstone Aboriginal Cultural Services.

 How can I get involved?
 Volunteer sessions are advertised on our website plog posts, Instagram account and Facebook group.
 Please register with the ACT Government Urban Volunteering program for access to insurance and training at our sessions.
 To discuss involvement further, please email email@example.com.
 Everyone is welcome!